cncf/tag-security/assessments/projects/thanos/self-assessment.md

 * Retaining one year of metrics samples without vertically scaling their Prometheuses.
 * Simplifying management by deploying identical architecture in each data center.
 * Providing a global view of all metrics.
-* Quick implentation of Thanos' components.
+* Quick implementation of Thanos' components.

 In early 2020, the SRE task force handed off their proof of concept to the newly-formed Performance and Observability (POE) team for hardening, widespread launch, and ongoing support.
-As Medallia expanded into public cloud providers, they faced dificulty with incorporating metrics from smaller virtual data centers.
+As Medallia expanded into public cloud providers, they faced difficulty with incorporating metrics from smaller virtual data centers.
 Despite these challenges, the hybrid solution was able to meet their needs.
-It allowed them to mantain flexibility and stability while adapting to the changing infrastructure landscape.
+It allowed them to maintain flexibility and stability while adapting to the changing infrastructure landscape.

 For the past 3 years, the ability of Thanos components to play various roles within Medallia's architecture to support their ever-increasing scale of Prometheus-based metrics has been extremely valuable.

 Medallia is now considering a shift to a 100% remote-write architecture with centralized storage to reduce overall complexity.
 However, they expect Thanos' components to remain a major part of their solution.
-They recommend Thanos to anyone facing a need to operate Prometheus metrics at any scale and the abilitiy to mantain flexibility in their architecture to accommodate change.
+They recommend Thanos to anyone facing a need to operate Prometheus metrics at any scale and the ability to maintain flexibility in their architecture to accommodate change.

 To read more, see source [2022-09-08-thanos-at-medallia.md](https://github.com/thanos-io/thanos/blob/main/docs/blog/2022-09-08-thanos-at-medallia.md)